 2. Can you use the name?

 One of the earliest things that people tend to do when starting out is to come up with a name for their company.
 Just remember that one of the most basic legal requirements for starting a small business is to make sure that you’re legally allowed to use the name.
 Make sure that nobody else has copyrighted key terms and consider copyrighting them yourself.
+Another good thing about this factor is that researching different names can also give you innovative ideas on top business opportunity.
+You can later transform those ideas into reality by expanding your entrepreneur horizons.

 3. Have you sorted your tax?